javiimo/javiimo.github.io/_posts/2024-10-06-the-world-beyond-true-or-false.md

 ## Final thoughts

 Consider this post a gentle introduction.
-There are tons of variations and improvements we could make to these examples, but I hope you've learned something new and grasped the big picture of a topic rarely mentioned in undergrad programs.
+There are tons of variations and improvements we could make to these examples, but I hope you've learned something new and grasped the main ideas of a topic rarely mentioned in undergrad programs.

 I'm still learning about the topic and will most likely keep posting about this in future, stay tuned on my linkedin for updates!
 If you have any questions or just want to chat about this, don't think it twice and reach out :)